 Even if that’s the case (and I’m not sure it is yet), that leaves me with a problem.
 I’ve been writing small scenes with her, placing her with characters from her past and from her present, and still haven’t latched onto a firm plot.
 Gary sort of insisted on a plot, this time.
 My pantster ways aren’t helping me out here, anyway.

 I have a notebook dedicated to Miriam.
-In that notebook, as of a few days ago, is a seven-page handwritten outline, scene by scene, of Miriam’s story.
+In that notebook, as of about three weeks ago, is a seven-page handwritten outline, scene by scene, of Miriam’s story.
 There are approximately thirty scenes, and I can visualize how the deeper themes are taking shape, and how the other characters fit into the novel’s schema.